caelwithcats/cross-lib/README.md

 ### CrossStd
 CrossStd is a general purpose libary that provides tools and features that work cross platform.

+### What about macOS?
+macOS support will come later, right now you can cross compile your code for windows and compile for linux on linux

 ----------------
 ## To-do